ray-project/ray/doc/source/rllib/rllib-learner.rst

             learner_group.save_state(LEARNER_GROUP_CKPT_DIR)
             learner_group.load_state(LEARNER_GROUP_CKPT_DIR)

-        Checkpoint the state of all learners in the `LearnerGroup` via `save_state` and `load_state`.
+        Checkpoint the state of all learners in the :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup` via :py:meth:`~ray.rllib.core.learner.learner_group.LearnerGroup.save_state` and
+        :py:meth:`~ray.rllib.core.learner.learner_group.LearnerGroup.load_state`.
 This includes all states including neural network weights and any optimizer states.
-Note that since the state of all of the `Learner` s is identical, only the states from the first `Learner` need to be saved.
+Note that since the state of all of the :py:class:`~ray.rllib.core.learner.learner.Learner` instances is identical, only the states from the first :py:class:`~ray.rllib.core.learner.learner.Learner` need to be saved.

-    .. tab-item:: Checkpointing a `Learner`
+    .. tab-item:: Checkpointing a Learner

         .. testcode::
             :skipif: True